Renormalization group flows in AdS and the bootstrap program: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Miguel Paulos for useful discussions.
+The authors would like to thank Miguel Paulos for useful discussions and Manuel Loparco for pointing out a typo in the first version of this paper.
 MM would like to thank the organizers of the ``Bootstrapping nature'' conference held at the Galileo Galilei Institute in October 2022, where some important ideas for this project were first learnt.
 TS would like to thank the Swiss Study Foundation, the Geissbühler Foundation and the Werner Siemens Foundation for their support during the completion of this project.
 JP is supported by the Simons Foundation grant 488649 (Simons Collaboration on the Nonperturbative Bootstrap) and the Swiss National Science Foundation through the project 200020\_197160 and through the National Centre of Competence in Research SwissMAP.
 MM is supported by the SNSF Ambizione grant PZ00P2\_193472.